Small groups for my church have ended for the year. Besides Sunday, my week will be pretty quiet.

 - This takes up 2 hours of my time – but I feel like I can conquer anything when I start my day off right.
 Don’t feel bad if you don’t do this – do what works for you.

-I hope this inspired you and I want to leave you with the bible scripture on my new journal I just bought:
+I hope this inspired you and I want to leave you with the bible scripture in the new journal I just bought:

 11 For I know the plans I have for you”—this is the Lord’s declaration—“plans for your well-being, not for disaster, to give you a future and a hope.
 12 You will call to me and come and pray to me, and I will listen to you.
 13 You will seek me and find me when you search for me with all your heart.
 14 I will be found by you”—this is the Lord’s declaration—“and I will restore your fortunes[c] and gather you from all the nations and places where I banished you”—this is the Lord’s declaration.
 “I will restore you to the place from which I deported you.”